Aidan-Sheedy/HypOptLib/paper/paper.md

 such as topology optimization [@TopOptBook], is to ensure that generated patterns of spatial deposition can be produced reliably and robustly.
-However, ensuring reliable, robust realizations requires the ability to understand redundancy among deposition patterns.[@hypopt] Recent work has introduced "hyperoptimization" [@hypopt] as an information-theoretic approach to robust implementations of topology optimization.
-Hyperoptimization has been shown to generate so-called importance maps that indicate the relative (importance) of spatial elements to overall design performance.
+However, ensuring reliable, robust realizations requires the ability to understand redundancy among deposition patterns.[@hypopt] Recent work has introduced an information theory based approach to robust implementations of topology optimization. [@hypopt] This approach has been shown to generate so-called importance maps that indicate the relative (importance) of spatial elements to overall design performance.
 Capitalizing on the power of that proof-of-principle demonstration requires numerical simulation codes that are capable of implementing the approach at scale.

 While there are extensive software packages for topology optimization, leveraging PETSc,[@Topopt] [@TopOptLib] using GPUs, [@Schmidt] and more [@55Line] [@Hunter2007william] [99line3D], there are none available which can effectively analyze deviations from optimality.
-A scalable implementation of hyperoptimization enables a richer understanding of topology optimization problems and solutions than the current offerings by quantifying the robustness of non-optimal solutions.
+A scalable implementation of computational morph enables a richer understanding of topology optimization problems and solutions than the current offerings by quantifying the robustness of non-optimal solutions.

 # Functionality and Overview

-`HypOptLib` is a Python/C++ implementation of hyperoptimization [@hypopt] that adapts Nose-Hoover chain thermostats [@NHC] from particle-based, molecular dynamics algorithms [@frenkelsmit] to continuum problems in topology optimization.[@which] The present implementation relies on the relationship between information theory and statistical mechanics [@jaynes1] to cast recently introduced Pareto-Laplace filters [@ParetoLaplace] on the solution space of the optimization problem as mathematically equivalent to a thermodynamic ensemble of putative solutions. `HypOptLib` leverages `PetSc` [@petsc-web-page] as a back-end to allow execution for high-resolution topology optimization problems.
-The hyperoptimization framework is physics-agnostic and can be applied to a broad range of problem domains. `HypOptLib` gives example applications to problems related to mechanical stiffness, e.g. compliance minimization [@alma991486910605151], but the code is extensible to problems that rely on different forms of underlying physics.
+`HypOptLib` is a Python/C++ implementation of a Parato-Laplace filter applied to computational morpholgy. [@hypopt] It adapts Nose-Hoover chain thermostats [@NHC] from particle-based, molecular dynamics algorithms [@frenkelsmit] to continuum problems in topology optimization.[@which] The present implementation relies on the relationship between information theory and statistical mechanics [@jaynes1] to cast recently introduced Pareto-Laplace filters [@ParetoLaplace] on the solution space of the optimization problem as mathematically equivalent to a thermodynamic ensemble of putative solutions. `HypOptLib` leverages `PetSc` [@petsc-web-page] as a back-end to allow execution for high-resolution topology optimization problems.
+Since the theory is based on computational-morphology in general, it can be applied to a broad range of problem domains. `HypOptLib` gives example applications to problems related to mechanical stiffness, e.g. compliance minimization [@alma991486910605151], but the code is extensible to problems that rely on different forms of underlying physics.

-The code is built around the `TopOpt_in_PETSc` package, which implements a scalable, parallel code for topology optimization.[@TopOpt] By replacing the optimization class with the hyperoptimization algorithm, `HypOptLib` leverages the proven finite element analysis code from `TopOpt_in_PETSc`.
+The code is built around the `TopOpt_in_PETSc` package, which implements a scalable, parallel code for topology optimization.[@TopOpt] By replacing the optimization class with the Parato-Laplace-based optimization algorithm, `HypOptLib` leverages the proven finite element analysis code from `TopOpt_in_PETSc`.
 In addition, the algorithm is abstracted away from the filtering, sensitivity, and Lagrange multiplier code to allow for portability to any arbitrary optimization problem that can leverage PETSc.
 Finally, `HypOptLib` provides a Python wrapper easy and quick problem definition and use.

-While hyperoptimization itself has not been parallelized, `HypOptLib` has been implemented in a "semi-parallel" manner which allows for the parallel computation of all abstracted code, namely the sensitivity calculations.
+While the optimziation algorithm itself has not been parallelized, `HypOptLib` has been implemented in a "semi-parallel" manner which allows for the parallel computation of all abstracted code, namely the sensitivity calculations.
 For topology optimization this usually involves finite element analysis which greatly benefits from parallel computing.